 and technical assistance necessary to successfully plan and run a smokefree campaign, as well as counter tobacco industry opposition tactics such as law suits, ballot challenges, and media misinformation campaigns.
 Be a part of history of Americans for Nonsmokers' Rights today!

-Although active as early as 1974, the American Nonsmokers' Rights Foundation, (originally the Californian Nonsmokers' Rights Foundation, was formally certified as a 501(c)3 nonprofit in 1984.
-The ANR Foundation, the sister organization to ANR, was established in 1982.
-The ANR Foundation is a non-lobbying, educational nonprofit organization that creates comprehensive programs for school-age youth on issues of smoking prevention and their right to breathe smokefree air.
+Although active as early as 1974, the American Nonsmokers' Rights (ANR) Foundation, originally the California Nonsmokers' Rights Foundation, was formally certified as a 501(c)3 nonprofit in 1984.
+The ANR Foundation, the sister organization to ANR, is a non-lobbying, educational nonprofit organization that creates comprehensive programs for school-age youth on issues of smoking prevention and their right to breathe smokefree air.
 It provides educational resources for schools, health departments, medical organizations, and others interested in the issues surrounding smoking and secondhand smoke.
-Our goals are to raise a smokefree generation that rejects tobacco use and tobacco industry manipulation and interference tactics, and to educate the community about the health effects of secondhand smoke and the benefits of smokefree environments
+Our goals are to raise a smokefree generation that rejects tobacco use and tobacco industry manipulation and interference tactics, and to educate the community about the health effects of secondhand smoke and the benefits of smokefree environments.

 The ANR Foundation uncovered and released the previously suppressed documentary Death in the West which juxtaposes advertising of Marlboro cigarettes as sexy and alluring with real life cowboys dying of smoking-related diseases.
 Called "the most powerful anti-smoking film ever made," Death in the West was censored by Philip Morris after one airing in Britain in 1976.
 Death in the West has since become the core of a highly successful smoking prevention curriculum for children and has been aired on television stations across the country.